 As rich as the history of coffee in general is, it’s also rich for specific specialty drinks, and this is also true for the latte, one of the most popular coffee beverages available.

 In case you don’t already know, a latte is actually of Italian origin and is an espresso-based drink.
-Foamed and steamed milk is combined to create a robust but also creamy and rich drink, and is especially a popular option for anyone for anyone who loves the richness of espresso but wants a way to make it a bit milder.
+Foamed and steamed milk is combined to create a robust but also creamy and rich drink, and is especially a popular option for anyone who loves the richness of espresso but wants a way to make it a bit milder.

 Cappuccino and latte are often confused with one another, but they are different beverages, not in ingredients but how they are crafted.
 As opposed to the “airy, thick layer” of foamed milk of a cappuccino, a latte instead features a thin layer of foamed milk, followed by a second layer of steamed milk.
 The bottom of the cup is filled with a shot of strong espresso.
-While a cappuccino’s layers are very distinct, in a latte the layers end up blending with one another for an all over creamy and mild effect.
+While a cappuccino’s layers are very distinct, in a latte the layers end up blending with one another for an all-over creamy and mild effect.

 A diagram of a latte is shown above courtesy of Starbucks Coffee.

-Depending on what kind of milk you use (whole or reduced fat is preferred to make the best foamy layer), you’ll be presented with a relatively mild and creamy drink with touches of espresso flavor.
+Depending on what kind of milk you use (whole or reduced-fat is preferred to make the best foamy layer), you’ll be presented with a relatively mild and creamy drink with touches of espresso flavor.
 While not sweet on its own, it goes well either as is or with a touch of sweetener or vanilla flavoring.

 You can order a latte, like anything else, with some specifications that will change the overall taste and experience.
 You can ask for either a thin or thicker layer of “foam”; that is the frothy milk at the top of the beverage.
 If you want a large amount of foam, however, you would be better off ordering a cappuccino.
 Lattes are relatively mild and a great choice for someone who doesn’t want too strong of a drink.
 And you can always ask (or make it yourself) to see if you can use a specific type of espresso.